 DESIGN

-The house comprises three levels.
-On the main level, the entry and office face the street while the living, kitchen, and dining areas face east.
-Large window seats offer views of the garden, and the backyard and north patio are easily accessible for summer dining and outdoor activities.
-The lower level accommodates a guest suite, a bathroom with a sauna, laundry facilities, utilities, storage space, and a mudroom to accommodate the outdoor enthusiasts.
-The existing foundation was re-used but the entire house was lifted to make the basement ceilings 8’.
-Ascending to the upper level reveals a primary suite and a west-facing upper living room that adjoins a private deck with views of the Olympic Mountains.
+The three-level home’s main level features an entry and office facing the street, with living, kitchen, and dining areas facing east.
+The east-facing rooms provide garden views from large window seats and easy access to the backyard and north patio for summer dining and outdoor activities.
+The lower level contains a guest suite, a bathroom with a sauna, laundry, utilities, and storage.
+The existing foundation was reused, and the entire house was lifted to create 8′ basement ceilings.
+The upper level has a primary suite and a west-facing upper living room that opens onto a private deck with Olympic Mountain views.
+The home’s exterior features wood siding and a metal roof, reminiscent of Swiss barns and mountain structures, and elemental materials are used throughout to create a minimalist palette.